 The Library Director will be interviewed and hired by the Library's Board of Trustees.
-The Library Director, or his/her designee, will hire all other employees.
+The Library Director, or responsible designee, will hire all other employees.
 After the Recommendation for Hire form has been approved, each new employee will be informed in writing of the exact time and nature of their appointment, including:

-- Starting salary;
+- Starting salary

-- Starting date;
+- Starting date

-- Anniversary date for evaluations;
+- Anniversary date for evaluations

-- Date that the introductory period will end; and
+- Date that the introductory period will end

-- Any other special arrangements made with the employee regarding employment.
+- Any other special arrangements made with the employee regarding employment